-The School will prepare persons for full-time positions in college and high school libraries and for places in the important and growing field of public library service.
-It will be under the direction of Mrs. Eliza Atkins Gleason, a graduate of the Library School of the University of Chicago with the degree of doctor of philosophy, and former librarian at Talladega College.
-She will be assisted by Mr. Wallace Van Jackson, a graduate of the library schools at Hampton and the University of Michigan, and former librarian at Virginia Union University; Miss Virginia M. Lacy, who received her library training at Hampton Institute and the University of Illinois and who, until recently, served as cataloguer at the Atlanta University Library; and by several part-time faculty members.
+The school is under the direction of Mrs. Eliza Atkins Gleason, a graduate of the Library School of the University of Chicago with the degree of doctor of philosophy, and former librarian at Talladega College.
+She is assisted by Mr. Wallace Van Jackson, a graduate of the library schools at Hampton and the University of Michigan, and former librarian at Virginia Union University; Mrs. Virginia Lacy Jones, who received her library training at Hampton Institute and the University of Illinois and who formerly served as cataloguer at the Atlanta University Library; and by several part-time faculty members.

-Atlanta University and the City of Atlanta offer an unparalleled opportunity for the training of Negro librarians.
+Atlanta University and the City of Atlanta offer an opportunity for the training of Negro librarians.
 Students may observe and will be called upon to work in the various types of libraries serving the schools and the public.
 In the University System the main library, containing more than 65,000 volumes and serving more than 1,500 students in six institutions, will be used as a training area for students in the School of Library Service.
 The System also offers opportunities in the elementary school library, the high school library, and in the specialized reading rooms.
-It is expected that the City of Atlanta will offer opportunities in the public school libraries and in the Negro branches of the public library system.
+The City of Atlanta will offer opportunities in the public school libraries and in the Negro branches of the public library system.
 Cooperation in certain phases of the program will be worked out with the Library School of Emory University.